SPGI Straddle Strategy

 SPGI thesis for this straddle

-The market-implied 1-standard-deviation range for SPGI extends from approximately $368.29 on the downside to $436.49 on the upside.
+The market-implied 1-standard-deviation range for SPGI extends from approximately $367.61 on the downside to $449.49 on the upside.
 A SPGI long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current SPGI IV rank near 54.16% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on SPGI should anchor more to the directional view and the expected-move geometry.
+Current SPGI IV rank near 73.95% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on SPGI at 34.95%.
 As a Financial Services name, SPGI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to SPGI-specific events.

 SPGI straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 SPGI positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SPGI alongside the broader basket even when SPGI-specific fundamentals are unchanged.
 Always rebuild the position from current SPGI chain quotes before placing a trade.